Alaska’s Oldest Hunting Lodge Est. 1937

 Activities and the order of events may change due to weather and conditions.

-DAY 1 – Campers arrive 11am.
-Meet and greet, safety speech, tour of property and lunch.
-Let campers get settled in then bring horses down and teach saddling lesson, horse safety, and horse care.
+DAY 1 – Depart Anchorage around 10am, enjoy a one-hour scenic bush flight to Rainy Pass Lodge.
+Meet and greet your staff and guides, safety speech, tour of property and lunch.
+Get settled into your room then bring horses down and teach saddling lesson, horse safety, and horse care.
 Go for a ride up Look Out Hill, get off practice tying horses, individual and group pictures, ride down the back side of look out and back to the lodge.
-After dinner archery, volleyball and go over pack list/gear for the rest of the trip.
+After dinner enjoy lodge activities.

 DAY 4 – Pack up and ride to Sheep Lake with 13 river crossings.
 Prep for tomorrow’s overnight tent camp out.

-DAY 5 – Ride into Peak-A-Boo Ponds for an overnight tent camping experience, camp cooking over a fire, and wildlife conservation discussions.
+DAY 5 – Ride into Peak -A-Boo Ponds for an overnight tent camping experience, camp cooking over a fire.

 DAY 6 – Pack up and ride back to Sheep Lake.
 Have lunch and re-pack gear and ride up to Rainy Pass Lake.
-Settle in for a campfire and fish on the Lake.
+Settle in for campfire and fishing on the Lake.

 GENERAL INFORMATION